dnanexus-archive/parliament2/README.md

 # Parliament2

-This app is used to identify structural variants in a given sample relative to a reference genome.
+Parliament2 identifies structural variants in a given sample relative to a reference genome.
 These structural variants cover large deletion events that are called as Deletions of a region, Insertions of a sequence into a region, Duplications of a region, Inversions of a region, or Translocations between two regions in the genome.

 Parliament2 runs a combination of tools to generate structural variant calls on whole-genome sequencing data.
-This tool can run the following callers: Breakdancer, Breakseq2, CNVnator, Delly2, Manta, and Lumpy.
+It can run the following callers: Breakdancer, Breakseq2, CNVnator, Delly2, Manta, and Lumpy.
 Because of synergies in how the programs use computational resources, these are all run in parallel.
-This tool will produce the outputs of each of the tools for subsequent investigation.
+Parliament2 will produce the outputs of each of the tools for subsequent investigation.

 If the option to genotype candidates is selected, this tool will run SVTyper to genotype the events and will merge these tools with the program SURVIVOR.
 SV events that receive genotype calls have significantly higher specificity.